+Clearly varieties of the terms exist, and there has been a tremendous growth of this concept in the past few years.
 The term "rugged devops" is not discernibly searchable like the other three terms.
 Which of the four options should be used for the infusion of security practices into DevOps?
 Here is an excerpt from a third source, a relevant TechBeacon article, acknowledging all four terms: "People call it DevSecOps, SecDevOps, DevOpsSec, and even rugged DevOps.
 How can we have so many different terms to describe the exact same thing?
 This gives us a hint as to the disconnect that exists within security in DevOps.
 It’s still the wild west [sic].
 There is no standard that defines security for DevOps, and the chances of a standard ever developing is small because different organizations are doing things their own way, and can’t even agree on a standard name.
 And while there is a standard for the secure development lifecycle (ISO/IEC 27034-1), few organizations are ever validated against it . [sic]"

 To clarify, DevOpsSec, SecDevOps, DevSecOps, and rugged DevOps are each the same thing: they are the integration of security practices with DevOps.

 Arguably DevOps necessarily incorporates security with quality assurance (or QA), development, and operations; DevSecOps or synonyms such as SecDevOps, DevOpsSec, or rugged DevOps, could all be considered redundant to the term DevOps.
 One difference that is undeniable in three of these terms is the three letters Sec which explicitly reminds people about security.